 How to Make Almond Butter Cake

-Again, start by placing the almond butter in the microwave.
-In fact, I used the same bowl from the wet ingredients above.
-Fewer dishes to do is always nice.
+- Warm the almond butter in the microwave.
+(I used the same bowl from the batter above)

 Almond Butter Cake

 - Preheat oven to 350°F/175°C. Spray the bottom and sides of a round cake pan with vegetable spray.
 Cut a piece of parchment paper to fit the bottom of a round cake pan.
 Place it in the bottom of the pan and give the top of it a light coating of vegetable spray.
 If you don't have parchment paper, be sure to oil and flour your pan.

 - In a mixing bowl, combine flour, sugar, baking soda, and salt.
 Stir to combine.
 Set aside.